neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/git-cli-and-remote.md

 | `git push`  | send content to the remote repository                                       |
 | `git pull`  | download content from the remote repository and update the local repository |

 Let's look at an example: Say you want to work on a website with your friend.

-Your friend has already started and created a Homepage for your website.
+1. Your friend has already started and created a Homepage for your website.
 He created a repository on GitHub which contains all his work (commits).
+2. You cloned the repository.
-You cloned the repository and worked on the website on your own machine.
+3. You worked on the website on your own machine.
 Say you added a second page - a Contact Page for example.
 You made a few new commits for the new page on your local repository.
-If you look at the repository page on GitHub, it looks just like before - no sign of your newly created Contact Page.
+4. If you look at the repository page on GitHub, it looks just like before - no sign of your newly created Contact Page.
 That is because the remote repository doesn't know that you made a few new commits on your local machine.
-You have to use `git push`.
+5. You have to use `git push`.
 After executing this command you can refresh the GitHub repository page and you will then see the changes you made and the Contact Page you created.
-Your friend probably has a local repository.
+6. Your friend probably has a local repository.
 This local repository doesn't contain your work.
 Your friend has to execute the `git pull` command.
 After executing this command his local repository will contain the new commits and he will see the Contact Page.

 # Project: Project Name